goatbytes/consoul/HUGGINGFACE_SETUP.md

 **That's it!** Free tier gives you:
 - Few hundred requests per hour
-- Access to all serverless models
+- Access to models deployed by Inference Providers
 - No payment required

+⚠️ **Model Availability**: Not all models work with free serverless inference.
+Models must be deployed by an Inference Provider (Novita, Groq, Fal-ai, etc.).
+Check the model page on HuggingFace to verify availability before using.

 ### Option 2: HuggingFace PRO ($9/month)